-(V) As compensation for services rendered, on the Closing Date, (A) the Company shall pay to the Lead Placement Agent, on behalf of the Placement Agents, by wire transfer of immediately available funds to an account or accounts designated by the Lead Placement Agent a cash fee equal to 7% of the gross proceeds of the offering of the Securities and (B) 7% of the exercise price of all Warrants sold to Purchasers upon the exercise of the Warrants.
+(V) As compensation for services rendered, on the Closing Date, (A) the Company shall pay to the Placement Agent by wire transfer of immediately available funds to an account or accounts designated by the Placement Agent a cash fee equal to 7% of the gross proceeds of the offering of the Securities and (B) 7% of the exercise price of all Warrants sold to Purchasers upon the exercise of the Warrants.

 (VI) No Stock or Warrants which the Company agreed to sell pursuant to the Subscription Agreements shall be deemed to have been purchased and paid for, or sold by the Company, until such Stock or Warrants shall have been delivered to the Purchaser thereof against payment by such Purchaser.
-If the Company shall default in their obligations to deliver Stock to a Purchaser whose offer it has accepted, the Company shall indemnify and hold the Placement Agents harmless against any loss, claim, damage or expense arising from or as a result of such default by the Company in accordance with the procedures set forth in Section 8 herein.
+If the Company shall default in their obligations to deliver Stock to a Purchaser whose offer it has accepted, the Company shall indemnify and hold the Placement Agent harmless against any loss, claim, damage or expense arising from or as a result of such default by the Company in accordance with the procedures set forth in Section 8 herein.